The Age of Reason

 What to Expect

-They are more reflective and can understand complex rules.
+They are more reflective and can understand complex habits.
 This is when the foundation of habit is truly built.

 Core Needs